gmac/graphql-stitching-ruby/docs/composer.md

 ## GraphQL::Stitching::Composer

 The `Composer` receives many individual `GraphQL:Schema` instances for various graph locations and _composes_ them into a combined [`Supergraph`](./supergraph.md) that is validated for integrity.
-The resulting context provides a combined GraphQL schema and delegation maps used to route incoming requests:
+The resulting supergraph provides a combined GraphQL schema and delegation maps used to route incoming requests:

 ```ruby
 storefronts_sdl = <<~GRAPHQL